Maksim Kabakou - Fotolia

 Resilience needs to be built-in, with processes and technical abilities to isolate business computers that are behaving strangely – communicating to external IP addresses suspiciously, for example.

-As a last resort, if it is suspected that a computer has succumbed to fileless malware, the memory can be emptied by unplugging the machine or removing the battery.
+As a last resort, if it is suspected that a computer has succumbed to fileless malware, the can be emptied by unplugging the machine or removing the battery.
 Although some malware can recover through registry entries, it is worth a chance if no other options are available.